ama291/Music-Driven-Workout-App/README.md

 We made the following significant changes:
 - Added a userexercises table to the database for saving results from a fitness test.
 The previous method required saving a list of exercises in a single cell, and it seemed beneficial to set it up as separate rows so that we could get fitness test results from the database, or add them, in a single query.
 - Removed the fitness test functionality from the `User` class.
 Now that the userexercises are a separate database, it is unnecessary to have this functionality in the `User` class.
-Keeping it in the `User` class would require making an extra database call to get `User`
+Keeping it in the `User` class would require making an extra database call to get `User`, parsing the resulting JSON, and passing it to a constructor.
+We save those function calls by removing this functionality from the `User` class.
+- Removed the `UserExercise` class altogether.
+Since we aren't storing the fitness test results as a list in the users database, we decided to work directly with the `userexercises` database, and not create a class, to avoid unnecessary steps in creating it.
+- Removed the associated tests and added new tests in `Tests/testFitnessTest.py` for our current version.

 ### Goals, Themes, and Competitions